-Finding an infestation of roaches on your property can come as a terrifying shock.
-These universally despised creatures are well-known carriers of diseases, due to their nasty habit of hanging out in drains and sewers.
-Besides walking bacteria all around your home, cockroaches can also cause big problems for allergy sufferers.
-Cockroach allergens (such as feces and skin cases) are a key cause of asthma and can trigger attacks in individuals sharing their homes with the bugs.
+Finding a cockroach infestation on your property can come as a terrifying shock.
+Thanks to their nasty habit of hanging out in drains and sewers, these universally-despised creatures are well-known carriers of diseases.
+In addition to carrying bacteria all over your home, cockroaches can also cause big problems for allergy sufferers.
+The feces and shed skin of cockroaches can trigger asthma attacks in people who share their homes with the bugs.

-Unfortunately, roaches thrive in the company of humans and can be found invading homes and businesses throughout the world.
-These prolific breeders can also multiply with frightening speed.
-Just one or two cockroaches can become tens of thousands over the course of a single year and, before you know it, you’re dealing with a heavy infestation.
+Unfortunately, roaches thrive in the company of humans.
+That is why they can be found invading homes and businesses all over the world.
+These prolific breeders also multiply at a frightening rate.
+Just one or two cockroaches can become tens of thousands over the course of a single year.
+This means that before you know it, you can find yourself dealing with a heavy infestation.

-If you find roaches in your house it is crucial that you take immediate action.
-A small number of cockroaches can be dealt with relatively easily.
+If you find roaches in your house, taking immediate action is crucial.
+It is relatively easy to deal with a small number of cockroaches.
 An infestation, on the other hand, will require professional intervention.

-Gel baits can be an effective way of eliminating cockroaches from your home and will often be used by pest control experts.
-These gels are formulated using various insecticides and are packaged in a handy syringe.
-This is then used to apply small amounts of the gel in cracks, crevices and anywhere else you find roaches around your home.
-Roaches will then eat the gel bait and die shortly after.
+Gel baits can be an effective way of eliminating cockroaches.
+This is why they are often used by pest control experts.
+These gels use various insecticides and come packaged in a handy syringe.
+This syringe can apply small amounts of the gel anywhere that roaches lurk around your home, such as in cracks and crevices.
+The roaches will eat the gel bait and die shortly afterward.

-Boric Acid is one of the most commonly used chemicals when it comes to roach control.
-This is often applied as a dust, which is scattered over surfaces around the home.
-Roaches then crawl over the surface and become coated in the powder, which they ingest as they preen their legs and antennae.
-As Boric Acid remains effective almost indefinitely (as long as it stays dry), this can be used for long-term roach control.
+Boric acid is one of the most common roach control chemicals.
+It is often applied as a dust, which is scattered over surfaces around the home and puffed into cracks and crevices where cockroaches hide.
+Roaches then crawl over these surfaces and become coated in the powder.
+They will ingest it when preening their legs and antennae.
+Since boric acid remains effective almost indefinitely as long as it stays dry, this is a great solution for long-term roach control.

-Indoxacarb is an insecticide that has been found to be highly effective in eradicating cockroaches.
-It is often used as a component of gel baits and may be employed by your pest control expert as a method of roach extermination.
-Indoxacarb is transmitted to other roaches as they come into contact with the feces and dead bodies of poisoned insects.
+Indoxacarb is an insecticide that is highly effective at cockroach eradication.
+It is often a component of gel baits and your pest control expert may also employ indoxacarb to exterminate your roaches.
+As with baits mentioned above, when live roaches come in contact with the feces and dead bodies of poisoned insects, they become poisoned by indoxacarb as well.
 This insecticide is, therefore, highly effective and can kill up to three generations of cockroaches.

-Hydramethylnon is often used in roach bait formulations, as it must be eaten to have any effect.
-Once ingested by the cockroach it causes death by disrupting metabolic processes and energy production.
-This insecticide has been found to be highly effective against German roaches.
+Roach bait often uses hydramethylnon since it only takes effect once ingested.
+Once eaten by the cockroach, it causes death by disrupting the metabolic processes and energy production of the pest.
+This insecticide is highly effective against German roaches.

 Cockroach infestations can be a nightmare to deal with.
-The lightning-fast reproductive rate of these loathsome creatures means their population can explode in a matter of weeks.
-This and their ability to squeeze into every tiny crack and crevice makes them a highly persistent pest and one that can be almost impossible to eradicate without expert assistance.
+The lightning-fast reproductive rate of these loathsome creatures means that their population can explode in a matter of weeks.
+This, when added to their ability to squeeze into every tiny crack and crevice, makes them a highly persistent pest.
+It can be almost impossible to eradicate them without expert assistance.

-Calling in a pest control professional is often the best course of action to take if your roach situation is out of control.
-They will typically use gel baits containing various insecticides to effectively kill cockroaches.
-Chemicals such as Boric Acid are also sometimes applied as dust to exposed surfaces, but roach fumigation is not generally recommended.
+Calling in a pest control professional is often the best course of action if your roach situation is out of control.
+They will typically use a gel bait containing various insecticides to effectively kill your cockroaches.
+Exterminators will sometimes dust chemicals like boric acid over exposed surfaces as an additional weapon in their battle.

-Whatever method your exterminator chooses to use, make sure you also employ preventative methods to rid your home of roaches for good!
+Whatever method your exterminator chooses to use, make sure that you also employ preventative measures to keep them from coming back and rid your home of roaches for good!